vanus-labs/docs/content/cloud-docs/source/aws-sqs/setup.md

   - sqs:ReceiveMessage
   - sqs:DeleteMessage

-# Getting Started
+---

-Perform the following steps to configure your Amazon SQS Source:
+**Perform the following steps to configure your Amazon SQS Source:**

 ## Step 1: Create a new AWS user